BlueSky-Digital-Labs/next-firebase-auth/README.md

 - `NEXT_PUBLIC_FIREBASE_APP_ID`
 - `NEXT_PUBLIC_FIREBASE_MEASUREMENT_ID`

-Some of these are optional, just use the ones firebase has provided.
+Some of the firebase envs are optional, just use the ones firebase has provided.

 ## Step 3.
 Add `<FirebaseProvider>` around your app.
 I recommend you do this in `pages/_app.tsx`.
 Using the `useFirebase` in a component that is outside of the provider will not work.